 If you live on a barrier island or in a low-lying area, you will need to be prepared to evacuate in the event of a hurricane or strong tropical storm.

-Even if you do not live in a mandatory evacuation zone, you may wish to leave the area during the storm.
-Widespread damage and interruption of services may be expected.
-Please use your best judgment and do what you think will be best for your family.
+Even if you are not in a mandatory evacuation zone, you may wish to leave the area during the storm.
+Widespread damage and interruption of utility services are possible.

 Barrier Island Communities